Monster Mash: Misfits version

-Background
+Recording

 The Misfits recorded their version of "Monster Mash" in 1997 in a recording studio in Newark, New Jersey.
 Bassist Jerry Only later stated that "The 'Monster Mash' was a no-brainer for the Misfits to cover as a timeless Halloween release.
 The song was always a childhood favorite of mine."
 The recording was the first time that Only had performed lead vocals for the band, while then-Misfits lead singer Michale Graves provided backing vocals.
-On October 18, 1997, a live performance of the song was recorded and broadcast from the studio of the New Jersey-based cable television music show Power Play, the same studio in which the song was recorded.
+On October 18, 1997, a live performance of the song was recorded and broadcast from the studio of the New Jersey–based cable television music show Power Play, the same studio in which the song was recorded.

-The Misfits' version of "Monster Mash" was used in a cross-promotion campaign arranged by Deluxo and John Cafiero, who had directed the Misfits' music videos for "American Psycho" and "Dig Up Her Bones", to create awareness of a home video release of the 1967 Rankin/Bass stop motion film Mad Monster Party?.
-Deluxo had recently acquired the rights to the film in hopes of restoring it, but could not find a quality print.
-They eventually found a quality 16 mm print and the Misfits hosted a special screening of the film at Anthology Film Archives in New York City, with the "American Psycho" music video as an opening featurette.
+The Misfits' version of "Monster Mash" was used in a cross-promotion campaign arranged by Deluxo and John Cafiero, who had directed the Misfits' music videos for "American Psycho" and "Dig Up Her Bones," to create awareness of a home video release of the 1967 Rankin/Bass stop motion film Mad Monster Party?.
+Deluxo had recently acquired the rights to the film in hopes of restoring it but could not find a quality print.
+They eventually found a quality 16 mm print, and the Misfits hosted a special screening of the film at Anthology Film Archives in New York City, with the "American Psycho" music video as an opening featurette.
 Notable attendees at the screening included members of the Misfits, Cafiero, Marky Ramone, Jimmy Gestapo of Murphy's Law, and executives from both Geffen Records and Roadrunner Records.
 Deluxo restored Mad Monster Party? from the 16 mm print and re-released it on VHS in limited numbers.
-A music video for the Misfits' live recording of "Monster Mash" was created interspersing clips from the film with footage from their "Power Play" performance, and was intended to be included as a bonus feature on a forthcoming DVD release.
+A music video for the Misfits' live recording of "Monster Mash" was created, interspersing clips from the film with footage from their "Power Play" performance, and was intended to be included as a bonus feature on a forthcoming DVD release.
 However, due to complications over distribution rights, the DVD was not released and the VHS version was discontinued.
 A DVD version of the film was eventually released in 2003 by Anchor Bay Entertainment, restored from a different 35 mm print.